AMDEPYC/nri-plugins/README.md

 kubectl get pods -n kube-system
 ```

-Any Guaranteed Pod will now automatically be deployed using the NRI Topology-Aware Policy with LLC affinity.
+Any Guaranteed Pod will now automatically be deployed using the NRI Topology-Aware Policy with LLC affinity on the worker-node.

 To uninstall the NRI Topology-Aware Policy:
 ```